Sign up for our

 Save Money: The sustainably-grown, local fruit in your CSA box costs an average of only $2.50 per pound for small orders and $2.00 per pound for large orders!
 Shop around; you will find our online prices are the best.
 Extra perk: CSA Members buy fruit at the market stand at the CSA rate!

 It's easy!
 All you have to do is place your order online, and our freshest fruit will be on its way.
 There's even an à la carte option for special orders on select boxes of fruit.

-Our 2015 Summer Fruit CSA runs for 19 weeks, from June 17 through October 21.
-Deliveries are made on Wednesdays to your doorstep (for a $4 fee, only available within the City of Seattle) or to a pre-arranged Pick-Up Site (no additional fee, available within the City of Seattle and the surrounding area.
+Our 2015 Fall Fruit CSA runs for 7 weeks, from November 3 through December 15.
+Deliveries are made on Tuesdays to your doorstep (for a $4 fee, only available within the City of Seattle) or to a pre-arranged Pick-Up Site (no additional fee, available within the City of Seattle and the surrounding area.
 See our delivery map for more information.)
 When you pick up your box, we kindly ask that you return the previous week's box for us to reuse.

-We offer 3 different sizes on a weekly or bi-weekly (every other week) schedule, so there are options for all appetites and households.
-(Add $4/week for home delivery to the prices below; no charge for delivery to Pick-Up Sites.
-Only weekly deliveries are available for pick-up at the farmers market.)
+We offer 3 different sizes on a weekly schedule, so there are options for all appetites and households.
+(Add $4/week for home delivery to the prices below; no charge for delivery to Pick-Up Sites or farmers markets.)

 in a box

 |Example of what's in a box||Cost

 |3 Honey Crisp apples, 3 Packham pears, 2 Pink Lady apples, 2 asian pears||$14||$84*|